tapjs/tapjs/docs/src/content/docs/coverage/100/index.md

 [coverage](/docs/coverage/) of all lines, branches, statements, and functions.

+Note that, as of tap v14, the default coverage level is `100%` for lines, branches, functions, and statements.
+As of tap v15, `--check-coverage` is enabled by default.
+If you use `node-tap`, and your tests pass, you're in this club by default ;)

 To add yours to the list, send a [pull request](https://github.com/tapjs/node-tap/blob/master/docs/src/content/docs/coverage/100/index.md) to add it to the docs.